Callenwood Wavefinder - First part

 The ground here is dry enough, flat enough.

+Before darkness falls I have time to heat a travel ration and stitch up a few holes in my backpack.
+I write a bit before the last pearl flutters and goes dark.
 Is it worth lighting a candle?
 I've got a good amount of wax with me, but it feels unnecessary to start digging into my reserves already.
 I check the spare canisters in the outer pocket of my pack.
 Opening the lid of one fills the air with a deep sweet scent of beeswax, it whispers promises about the depth of dreams to come.
 With a yawn I lay out my things and pack up my notes.
+My sleeping bag is too warm.
+Knowing the weather might switch up, and that the morning will surely bring cool winds from the mountains, it's comforting.
+Although a little clammy…

-The dew settles once again, and the morning sun scatters the mist.
-As I take a pass around camp I notice the bottom chamber of the Wavefinder is half open.
+The dew settles once again, the morning sun scatters the mist.
+I notice the bottom chamber of the Wavefinder is half open.
 The capsule looks fine, but the battery needs to be switched out.
 I only have two extra ones with me.
 They're easy to come by, and just as easy to forget.
-The protective cases they're carried in weigh a bit too much for comfort, so two felt quite generous.
-I leave the spent one under a large rock.
-Should be left alone there.
+The protective cases they're carried in weigh a bit too much for comfort, so the two felt quite generous.
+Switching it out is quick.
+The gloves required to protect from the rays are quite cumbersome.
+I can hear a loud click as the Wavefinder closes back up, and the familiar beeping returns.
+Same familiar sound.

-Instead of thick brush the path is now lined by low junipers and pines covered in beards of lichen.
-Their crooked branches whisper as curious birds jump in between them and the mossy cushions shielding the ground below.
-I wonder if they've ever heard sounds like the ones emitting from the husk of the Wavefinder.
+The large boulders strewn throughout the landscape are fascinating.
+It feels as if they have been placed with great intent.
+Trees have taken a liking to the larger ones, lending them a hand in reaching higher.
+The air is more humid than before, and the temperature is changing just as quick as the elevation.
+The path is now lined by low junipers and pines covered in beards of lichen.
+Their crooked branches whisper as curious birds jump in between them and the mossy cushions shielding the ground.
+I wonder if they've ever heard sounds like the ones emitting From the Wavefinder.
 They're quick to imitate, close to perfect.
-The signal is stable.

-The greenhouse glass pains are foggy, not from the usual vapour, but a blueish layer of lichen clinging to the inside.
+The glass pains are foggy, not from the usual vapour, but a blueish layer of lichen clinging to the inside.
 It's been cold lately, the greenhouse with its humid air must be the perfect home for the impressive variety of cryptogams present.

 A slumbering shell.

 The rustling sound of the flock reforming, quite close this time, startles me.
 The magpie seems to have taken interest in my backpack, studying it from a safe distance.
 Probably the threads stuck in one of the clasps swaying in the cold wind.
 The flock quickly finds another point of interest and rustles off, making a sound almost like paper blowing off in the wind.
+Snow passes by with every gust, it doesn't settle.
+Not yet.
+I make my way over to the Planetarium entrance just as the rain picks up with a strong gust.
+The ornate door swings smoothly on its hinges, and lets out a heavy sigh of tepid air from inside the wax foundry.

-Without that familiar voice echoing through the slumbering foundry halls I wouldn't have been able to tell Ceryl from the other constructs.
+Without that familiar voice echoing through the dormant foundry halls I wouldn't have been able to tell Ceryl from the other constructs.
 I'm surprised by the jolt of energy, as she jumps up from her previously contorted resting position.
-I've never heard a construct move this quietly before, she's wearing a knit pair of socks to keep the hard sound at bay…
+I've never heard a construct move this quietly before, she's wearing a knit pair of socks to keep the hard sound at bay… It's quite a view seeing Ceryl's figure approaching so quickly, soft footsteps tapping, the occasional sputter of wax beads splashing against the tile floor.
+She tries to stop a couple of meters from my feet, but slides the last bit and bumps into the front of my right boot.

 “Your socks are slippery” I state the obvious with a bashful grin as I look down at the large eyes staring back up at me.

+“Yeah, Garson made them for me” Ceryl mumbles with her usual, tired voice.
 I can't tell if it's meant as a jab or if she too is just stating the obvious, either way it's probably true.

-I can hear a sigh echoing down the corridors, as if the first looming moments of consciousness have hit after a long rest.
+“Let’s check if Garson has tea brewing” She says and does a full turn, starting to walk down the hallway with a determined stride.
+I can hear a sigh echoing down the corridors, as if the first looming moments of consciousness hit after the long rest.
 I quickly dig up a spare candle from my bag and light it with one of the canister pearls.
+It only takes a few swift steps to catch up to the wax guardian, my boots being noticeably louder in comparison. ..

 This album was made possible thanks to all of you listening, and supporting my work, I am deeply grateful for being able to continue creating.